ruxxzebre/scaling-winner/README.md

 - Tests for update scripts
 - Add options to disable optional mods like UA Grivna and The Particle Massacre
 - Github Action that builds the modpack
+- Update scripts should try to detect if they're in Payday 2 folder and short circuit if not (and have a test mode that disables such flag)
+- Update scripts should try to find a Payday 2 folder in default system locations if script was executed not from Payday 2 folder, shor tciruit otherwise

 ## Other handy goodies: